Coaching Now; Generation Z and the Art of the Compromise

 When I was growing up in the 1980’s and asked an adult a question that they didn’t want to answer, I often would be told “because I said so.”
 This answer left me frustrated and most of the time it meant the conversation was over.
 As the 1980s rolled into the 1990s and the early 2000s, I remember continuing to get the response from teachers, professors, coaches, and any number of other people in a position of authority – then at some point “because I told you so” just stopped.
 Sometime between the early-2000’s and now, it seemingly no longer became acceptable.

-Fast forward to today, after “retiring” from a 20-year playing career, I am the second-year volunteer head coach of the Temple University Men’s Club Volleyball team.
+Fast forward to today, after “retiring” from a 20-year playing career, I am the third-year volunteer head coach of the Temple University Men’s Club Volleyball team.
 The players are all younger millennials and older members of Gen Z. I was born in 1981 making me an older millennial and growing up I was told that sports are important because they teach life lessons.
 I find this to be true and believe that managing a sports team, a work team, or any group of people uses similar and transferrable skills.
 This article will detail what I have learned so far about successfully managing today’s young people through coaching a team sport and how these lessons can potentially be transferred to the business world and beyond.

 Volleyball – The Ultimate Team Sport